nicholasadamou/learn-git/README.md

 ![learn git](learn-git.gif)

-Learn Git is a free and open-source platform to learn Git and GitHub.
+Learn Git is a free and open-source platform to learn Git.
 It is designed to be simple and easy to understand for beginners.

 ## ⭐ Features